 Purpose:

-The Colorado School of Mines (Mines) recognizes a student may need to withdraw from Mines, or reduce the number of class credits being taken, after the semester begins.
+The Colorado School of Mines (Mines) recognizes a student may need to withdraw from Mines, or reduce the number of class credits by way of a course withdrawal, after the semester begins.
 When this occurs, the Mines’ refund policy will determine if the student is eligible for a full or partial refund of tuition and fees paid for that semester.

 Mines also recognizes the need for a student to have a process to appeal the Mines’ refund policy when unexpected and serious extenuating circumstances exist related to a student’s need to withdraw from Mines or reduce the number of credit hours.
 A student may also process to appeal the Mines’ refund policy when unexpected, anomalous circumstances transpire which present financial hardship or burden for a student.